 Originally launched as a French Navy Magicienne-class frigate in 1779, the Lutine was captured by the British in 1793 during the French Revolutionary wars, at the Siege of Toulon.
-After the siege, the vessel was refitted by the British Navy as a 38 gun fifth rate frigate.
-During the Second Coalition of the war, an attempt of European monarchs of Russia, Austria and Great Britain to eliminate the influence of Revolutionary France in Europe, HMS Lutine came to serve as an escort.
-She was mainly involved in the guiding of transports in and out of the shoal waters around the north of the Batavian Republic - a French client state and successor to the Dutch Republic.
+After the siege, the vessel was refitted by the British Navy as a 38-gun fifth-rate frigate.
+During the Second Coalition of the war, an attempt by the monarchs of Russia, Austria and Great Britain to eliminate the influence of Revolutionary France in Europe, HMS Lutine came to serve as an escort.
+She was mainly involved in guiding transports in and out of the shoal waters around the north of the Batavian Republic – a French client state and successor to the Dutch Republic.

 Salvage of Lutine

 Salvage attempts of the wreck of the Lutine began almost immediately after her sinking on behalf of multiple parties.
 Since the Dutch were involved in the war with England on behalf of the French at the time, the salvage rights were claimed as a war prize.
 The other party was Lloyd's of London, an English insurance company which paid the insurance claims on the bullion and specie.
 The location of the wreck made salvage efforts incredibly difficult, and these initial efforts were ultimately unsuccessful.